littleactuary/littleactuary.github.io/_posts/blog/2015-11-30-some-things-about-writing-R-programs.md

 {% endhighlight %}

 This script is the main workflow where your program tells R what to do.
 To run your program, just execute the `main.R` script!
-Firstly, R will load 4 different scripts that only contains functions (that's why their names begin with `F-`).
+Firstly, R will load 4 different scripts that only contain functions (that's why their names begin with `F-`).
 While `F-simple_functions.R` stores some simple functions that will be used almost everywhere in your program, `F-claims_modeling.R"` is reserved to specific functions that will be called in `E-claims_modeling.R` and so one.
 Once all functions are loaded, R will call executive scripts whose name begins with `E-`, in a scenario that you have pre-determined in the main script.

 You can also replace each executive script by creating and calling a big function with parameters in order to make your R modules really independent (however, in my experience, it is sometimes complicate to do so).
-While structuring the program seems useless in this simplified example, it happened to be very helpful when I worked with more than hundred lines of code per modules
+While structuring the program seems useless in this simplified example, it turns out to be very helpful when working with more than hundred lines of code per module.

 ### #2: Commenting code